WaykiChain Governance Coin Self Reported Market Capitalization Hits $99.58 Million (WGRT)

-WaykiChain Governance Coin (WGRT) traded down 3.6% against the US dollar during the one day period ending at 11:00 AM Eastern on May 3rd.
-WaykiChain Governance Coin has a market capitalization of $99.58 million and approximately $88,181.65 worth of WaykiChain Governance Coin was traded on exchanges in the last 24 hours.
-One WaykiChain Governance Coin coin can currently be bought for about $0.0023 or 0.00000008 BTC on major cryptocurrency exchanges.
-Over the last seven days, WaykiChain Governance Coin has traded down 3.5% against the US dollar.
+WaykiChain Governance Coin (WGRT) traded up 6.2% against the U.S. dollar during the 24-hour period ending at 22:00 PM Eastern on May 9th.
+One WaykiChain Governance Coin coin can currently be purchased for about $0.0025 or 0.00000009 BTC on popular cryptocurrency exchanges.
+WaykiChain Governance Coin has a market capitalization of $99.58 million and $88,398.67 worth of WaykiChain Governance Coin was traded on exchanges in the last day.
+During the last seven days, WaykiChain Governance Coin has traded 4% higher against the U.S. dollar.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.